 WireLurker: What is it?

-Palo Alto Networks, a security company known for breaking news on new viruses first uncovered this dual threat in 2014.
-Although concerning at the time - malware attacks weren't often created for the Apple operating system (and even fewer were created to attack iOS) - the virus, created for monetary gain, focused on mainland China and the Chinese expatriate community.
+Palo Alto Networks, a security company known for breaking news on new viruses, first uncovered this dual-threat in 2014.
+Although concern at the time - malware attacks weren't often created for the Apple operating system (and even fewer were created to attack iOS) - the virus, created for monetary gain, focused on mainland China and the Chinese expatriate community.

 Few, if any, macOS (OS X at the time) and iOS devices were believed to be infected in the US or Europe.
 Once it was detected and located within China, the Chinese authorities acted fast to contain the problem.

-A Chinese IT security company, Qihoo 360 Technology, alerted the Beijing police's Internet security team, resulting in the arrest of three suspects, known as Chen, Li and Wang, in November 2014.
-At the time of the arrests, the Chinese police also shut down the website that was believed to be spreading the malware, Maiyadi, a third-party software sharing site, according to a statement on a popular Chinese social network, Sina Weibo.
+A Chinese IT security company, Qihoo 360 Technology, alerted the Beijing police's Internet security team, resulting in the arrest of three suspects, known as Chen, Li, and Wang, in November 2014.
+At the time of the arrests, the Chinese police also shut down the website that was believed to be spreading the malware, Maiyadi, a third-party software sharing site, according to a popular Chinese social network, Sina Weibo.

 Alongside police action, Apple warned users to only download apps from trusted, verified sources.
-To prevent the spread of the infection, Apple quickly stopped any of the apps from opening that were known to contain WireLurker within the installer, and soon after it released updates to further prevent the spread of the virus.
+To prevent the spread of the infection, Apple quickly stopped any of the apps from opening, known to contain WireLurker within the installer.
+Soon after, it released updates to prevent the spread of the virus further.

 Is WireLurker still a threat?